 I appreciate the simplicity & ease of Acorns but they don't offer enough diverse investment options for my taste.
 For some investors, you will be better off just buying an ETF mix and focusing on other things if you don't have time to do good research and keep track of your stocks.

-Since this site is called Investor Trip, I of course enjoy reading annual/quarterly reports and owning individual stocks because they represent a small portion of a real business.
+Since this site is called Investor Trip, I enjoy reading annual/quarterly reports and owning individual stocks because they represent a small portion of a real business.
 Stash lets you not only own fractional shares but purchase ETFs as well.
-If you are into ETFs, then Stash offers the best of both words.
+If you are into ETFs, then Stash offers the best of both worlds.

-Over the last year, I've performed much better using Stash because I bought fractional shares in Google, Apple, and Mastercard.
-My returns are much higher (10%+) than my returns using Acorns (4%).
+Over the last year, I've performed much better using Stash because I bought fractional shares in Apple.
+My returns are much higher (5+) than my returns using Acorns (4%).
 Acorns is a cool roboadvisor but you don't have enough control to outperform the S&P 500 (the main goal for most investors).

 I prefer Stash Invest but be sure to check out both apps and let me know what you think in the comments.